 As we balance the need of patients and their families with the safety concerns for everyone who enters our facility, we will continue to adjust our policies as the circumstances surrounding COVID-19 change.
 Below please see our Visitation Guidelines that are effective on March 31, 2021.
 All visitors will be required to go through a screening process that includes a temperature check.
 Please do not visit if you are feeling sick.

-- While only one person will be allowed per day, that designated person can change each day.
+Inpatients will be allowed one visitor per day between the hours of 4 pm – 6 pm.
+While only one person will be allowed per day, that designated person can change each day.
 The visitor cannot leave the patient room during the visit.

+One visitor allowed between 4 pm and 6 pm.
+We do allow an exception for up to two visitors for patients who are at end-of-life.
 Please note: Any patients suspected or confirmed to have COVID-19 cannot have in-person visitors.
-Alternative options for communications for these patients (i.e. Zoom) is available in order to keep families connected.
+Alternative options for communications for all inpatients are available in order to keep families connected (i.e. Zoom).

-Day Surgery Unit: At this time, due to space limitations in the waiting room, one visitor may accompany the patient for the outpatient procedure and stay in the patient’s Day Surgery room until discharge.
-If the visitor is unable to stay the entire time, they may leave, and we will bring the patient to the exit once recovery is complete for the visitor to take them home.
+One visitor may accompany the patient for the procedure and stay in the patient’s pre-op room until discharge.
+If the visitor/companion is unable to stay the entire time, they may leave, and we will bring the patient to the exit once recovery is complete for the driver to take them home.

 Obstetric patients may have one person accompany them for the birthing experience.
 That person may leave once each day and return.
 A second individual may visit each day between 4 pm and 6 pm.